The Watson Genna et al 2021 study of the biomechanics of infant suck in breastfeeding has serious limitations

 There are multiple methodological weaknesses in Genna et al's 2021 study

-• It’s certainly not established that creating submental ultrasound videos and analysing the recordings using computational techniques is any more objective or reliable than creating submental ultrasound videos and analysing them using the standard measurement of recorded videos by an observer, such as has been implemented in the Geddes Hartmann Human Lactation Research Group’s extensive ultrasound studies analysing infant suck in breastfeeding.
+There's little reason to believe that creating submental ultrasound videos and analysing the recordings using computational techniques is any more objective or reliable than creating submental ultrasound videos and analysing them using the standard measurement of recorded videos by an observer, such as has been implemented in the Geddes Hartmann Human Lactation Research Group’s extensive ultrasound studies analysing infant suck in breastfeeding.
 Adding in a layer of computerized data analysis is not necessarily more objective or more accurate – this has not been established.

-• Importantly, Genna et al's study lacks information about how the four infants’ medical conditions of airways instability, tongue-tie, and dysphagia were diagnosed.
+Importantly, Genna et al's study lacks information about how the four infants’ medical conditions of airways instability, tongue-tie, and dysphagia were diagnosed.
 It’s true that the final, fifth subject, an adult swallowing water, was found to have a peristaltic-like movement from the anterior tongue through to the posterior tongue, which is to be expected and is very different to the biomechanics of an infant suckling at the breast.

 For a detailed explanation of the biomechanics of infant suck and swallow please read the open access research paper here or watch the animation here.

 Has a peer review process occurred prior to publication of Genna et al 2021?
-If so, how rigorous was this?

-• Pass initial editor's approval (many submissions are rejected initially - that is, not accepted for the review process in that journal)
+Pass initial editor's approval (many submissions are rejected initially - that is, not accepted for the review process in that journal)

-• Be sent out to selected reviewers, who either consent to review or reject the request.
+Be sent out to selected reviewers, who either consent to review or reject the request.
 Just finding reviewers can take the editor weeks.

-• Be reviewed and have that review usually by two reviewers, at least, returned to the editor
+Be reviewed and have that review usually by two reviewers, at least, returned to the editor

-• Have the article accepted without change (very unlikely), rejected at that point in time, or invited for further re-write in response to reviewers critique (most common option)
+Have the article accepted without change (very unlikely), rejected at that point in time, or invited for further re-write in response to reviewers critique (most common option)

-• Move through the process in which the editor and often the reviewers again review the revised draft.
+Move through the process in which the editor and often the reviewers again review the revised draft.
 This can sometimes happens twice or more, iteratively

-• Wait weeks or even much longer, once the author is notified that the publication will proceed, for the article to appear in the next online edition of the journal.
+Wait weeks or even much longer, once the author is notified that the publication will proceed, for the article to appear in the next online edition of the journal.

 The time that is invested in peer review, and responses which are approved by the reviewers, is a vital part of establishing the credibility of any research publication.